-Fig.7 Example of read length distribution obtained by sequencing libraries originated from A) sample digested with the right amount of Nux B) underdigested sample or C) overdigested sample.
+Fig.4 Example of read length distribution obtained by sequencing libraries originated from A) sample digested with the right amount of Nux or B) underdigested sample.

-When the Nux is utilized correctly for the specimen of interest (Fig.7A), the resulted reads after analysis of the sequenced libraries, will display a high accumulation between 25-35 nt and between 60-70 nt.
+When the Nux is utilized correctly for the specimen of interest (Fig.4A), the resulted reads after analysis of the sequenced libraries, will display a high accumulation between 25-35 nt and between 60-70 nt.
 The percentage of reads not in these ranges, thus not belonging to RPFs will be limited, producing high quality results.
-On the contrary, if a smaller amount of Nux than needed is used (Fig.7B), the digestion is not efficient, and the boundaries of the RNA protected by the ribosome is not sharp.
-From the 25-35 nt population, longer reads will be created, resulting in difficulties in the downstream analysis and in-frame calculation.
-Lastly, if a higher concentration of Nux is implemented, the digestion is increased and the background noise spark, with difficulties in detecting the right RPF signals.
+On the contrary, if a smaller amount of Nux than needed is used (Fig.7B), the digestion is not efficient, and the boundaries of the RNA protected by the ribosome are not sharp.
+From the 25-35 nt population, longer reads will be created, resulting in difficulties in downstream analysis and in-frame calculation.